jpuellma/whiteboard/README.md

 to govern the execution fo the build and deploy jobs.

 **Alternative:**
-Atlassian Bamboo, others, probably?
+Atlassian Bamboo, others probably?
 Travis and Drone are not perfect for this.
 Circle CI might be but I am not familiar enough to say.

 * Details: [README_jenkins.md](README_jenkins.md)

 ## Miscellaneous

-asdf
+One significant drawback to this solution is controlling privileged access.
+Giving every developer the AWS credentials required to provision stacks with Terraform means giving many developers more access than they need or probably _want_.

+In almost any conceivable solution involving self-service deployments by developers into an AWS environment, there will need o be some kind of traffic cop mechanism put in place between the user and the cloud platform to prevent clobbering of resources or, worse, production systems.

+This really is a huge challenge so I will not try to really *solve* it in this exercise.
+For any real implementation, I would expect a very serious and detailed discussion with the developers and the delivery engineers before settling on a decision.